 This GN chart is from the Nikon SB-800 flash manual for regular speedlight mode (page 42 PDF manual).
 It is a full frame FX rated GN chart.

-Regular speedlight flash mode exposure is independent of shutter speed (the flash duration is shorter than the shutter speed duration).
-But both sunlight and HSS flash are continuous light, so fast shutter speed of course reduces their exposure, both the same way.
+In contrast, regular speedlight flash mode exposure is independent of shutter speed (the flash duration is shorter than the shutter speed duration).
+However both sunlight and HSS flash are continuous light, so fast shutter speed of course reduces their exposure, both the same way.
 It's natural, we expect that.
 For either or both sun or HSS, we can open the aperture wider to compensate, which creates the concept of Equivalent Exposure (same as for sunlight).
 If shutter speed is twice as fast, we simply open aperture one stop to recover.
 Any equivalent exposure is still the same exposure, true for both sun and HSS flash.
 This is extremely different than speedlight flash mode.

 The Nikon flash manuals have a separate Guide Number chart for HSS (GN is for bare direct flash.)
 Typically, the later models (SB-900, SB-700, spec chart in rear of manual) give 1/500 second shutter for HSS GN.
 Earlier models (SB-800 page 106, SB-600 page 76) give it as 1/300 second.
 Since HSS is continuous light, this means we can use any Equivalent Exposure to shift HSS away from this referenced shutter speed number (and the HSS GN remains the same for any equivalent exposure).
+The GN Calculator could add an input of HSS Shutter speed is ± Stops different than the one specified, however the concept of Equivalent Exposure is much stronger to use.

 For example, if the HSS GN is 36 at 1/300 second (from the SB-800 HSS GN chart next below, 24 mm ISO 100, feet), then HSS exposure for 10 feet is 1/300 at 36/10 = f/3.6.
 Then any equivalent exposure of 1/300 f/3.6 works the same at 10 feet for HSS, for example 1/1200 f/1.8 is the same GN, same distance, same exposure (you can get more GN and more flash range and higher equivalent shutter speeds by converting to higher ISO, ISO 400 is 2x GN).
 Both sunlight and HSS are continuous light, so both work this same way (equivalent exposures are the same exposure).
 The beauty is that changing equivalent exposures won't affect your flash or sun exposure, or your HSS fill ratio.
 The problem is that HSS guide numbers are quite low.

 Equivalent Exposure concept of HSS, for both flash and sunlight.
 This is a big deal.
 It's a D800 and SB-800 at 5.5 feet, at ISO 400 and 24 mm, hot shoe direct flash.
 Flash is at manual Full power level.
 The Guide Number is GN 72 at reference 1/300 second if at ISO 400, so f/16 1/320 worked for the ambient alone (Auto FP 1/250 mode).
 So at f/16, HSS GN distance is 72/16 = 4.5 feet.
 Using 5.5 distance instead of computed 4.5 was a flash reduction to become a lower fill level in daylight (computes 122% distance, roughly -0.6 stop).
-Both flash and sunlight have the same results at f/16 1/320 second and also same at f/4 1/5000 second with HSS flash (equivalent exposures).
+Both flash and sunlight have the same results at f/16 1/320 second and also same at f/4 1/5000 second with HSS flash (equivalent exposures, ISO 400).
 This is a Big Deal, HSS works with the same Equivalent Exposures as Daylight (because both are continuous light).
 Specifically, this means the same one HSS GN works at any Equivalent Exposure (up and down the camera P mode range), which is very useful to know when using HSS flash.

 This is the SB-800 HSS GN chart (page 106 PDF manual).
 Older models used this 1/300 second reference, newer models use 1/500 second (which is about 2/3 stop difference).
 The 1/300 is an awkward shutter number, so I call it 1/320 second.
 The idea is to compute HSS GN settings for that referenced shutter speed, and then any equivalent exposure works the same (for HSS or sunlight).